rackerlabs/support-how-to/content/how-to/cloud-servers/remote-desktop-services-sessions-are-not-kept-alive/index.md

 ---

-This article describes how to troubleshoot Remote Desktop Services sessions that are not kept alive as expected after you install Remote Desktop Session Host role service.
+This article describes how to troubleshoot Remote Desktop Services sessions that are not kept alive as expected after you install the `Remote Desktop Session Host` role service.
 In some situations, the Remote Desktop Services service doesn't apply the keep-alive setting correctly.
-A Group Policy refresh on the Remote Desktop Services session host might be the cause for this malfunction.
+A Group Policy refresh on the Remote Desktop Services session host might have caused this malfunction.

 ### Prerequisites

 Have these items before proceeding:

-   - Windows Server 2008 R2 Datacenter&reg;, Windows Server 2008 R2 Enterprise&reg;, Windows Server 2008 R2 Standard&reg;, Windows Server 2008 R2 Foundation&reg;
+   - Windows Server&reg; 2008 R2 Datacenter&reg;, Windows Server 2008 R2 Enterprise&reg;,
+     Windows Server 2008 R2 Standard&reg;, or Windows Server 2008 R2 Foundation&reg;
    - Rackspace account

 ### Limitations

 This article applies only to Windows Server 2008 R2 Datacenter, Windows Server 2008 R2 Enterprise, Windows Server 2008 R2 Standard, and  Windows Server 2008 R2 Foundation.

 ### Procedure

-How to troubleshoot Remote Desktop Services sessions that are not kept alive as expected:
+Perform the following steps to troubleshoot Remote Desktop Services sessions that are not kept alive as expected:

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com).